andreiliphd/carrot/README.md

 # Carrot - tensorboard for PyTorch
 ============

-Carrot is a neural network web base analysis tool that allow to see parameters and gradients visually.
+Carrot is a neural network web based analysis tool that allow to see parameters and gradients visually.
 I want to say that work is in progress.
 See Contributing for details.